-As of 31 December 2022 he held no ordinary OTP shares.
+As of 31 December 2024 he held no ordinary OTP shares.

+Olivier Péqueux

-Olivier Péqueux Member of the SB Groupama International SA
+Groupama International SA

 He graduated from Institute of Actuaries of France, Polytechnique School and ENSAE Paris Tech.

 Started to work in 1998 as an insurance commissioner for the French Insurance Supervisory Authority.
 In 2003, he joined the French Ministry of Finance to take part in the pension law reform and the setup of a pension fund for French civil servants.
 Then he became technical adviser to the French Minister of health and pensions.